INSIGHT: Enhancing Autonomous Driving Safety through Vision-Language Models on Context-Aware Hazard Detection and Edge Case Evaluation: Conclusion

 \section{Conclusion}

-This study demonstrates the effectiveness of using fine-tuned VLMs, such as Qwen2-VL, in addressing the challenges of unpredictable edge case scenarios in autonomous driving.
-By connecting visual and textual modalities, INSIGHT enhances situational edge-case awareness and hazard detection.
-Experimental results show significant improvements in accuracy for hazard region localization and text generation, outperforming baselines and approaching human-level performance.
-INSIGHT not only advances the robustness of autonomous systems but also provides a framework for integrating multimodal learning to handle complex and rare driving conditions effectively.
-Future research could further explore real-time implementations and expand the model's adaptability to broader datasets, CARLA simulators, and real-world scenarios.
+This study demonstrates the effectiveness of fine-tuned vision-language models (VLMs), such as Qwen2-VL, in enhancing safety-critical scene understanding and contextual hazard reasoning for autonomous driving.
+By bridging visual and textual modalities, INSIGHT improves risk-aware perception and enables more accurate hazard region localization and descriptive reasoning.
+Experimental results show consistent gains in coordinate prediction and language generation compared to baseline models, reflecting stronger alignment between multimodal representations and safety-oriented scene interpretation.
+INSIGHT provides a scalable framework for integrating multimodal learning into autonomous systems to strengthen safety awareness and interpretability in complex driving environments.
+Future work will investigate real-time deployment, broader dataset generalization, integration with CARLA simulators, and validation in diverse real-world scenarios.